Sociology BA (Hons)

 Course overview

-You’ll explore the pressing issues of modern-day society in the UK and internationally, including: inequalities and social injustice, body, self and identities, race and racism, gender, sex and sexuality, crime and punishment, media and popular culture, families and personal relationships and much more.
+You’ll explore the issues of modern-day society in the UK and internationally, including inequalities and social injustice, body, self and identities, race and racism, gender, sex and sexuality, crime and punishment, media, popular culture and fandom, families and personal relationships.

-- You’ll have opportunities to apply to work in diverse situations on short and long-term placements2.
+• You’ll have opportunities to apply to work in diverse situations on short-term and long-term placements2.
 This can provide the opportunity for practical, real-life experience that’s relevant to your future career aspirations.

 5 QS Stars for Teaching and Facilities